ericnewton/many-lives/README.md

 Error messages for type errors got a little hairy, but it wasn't overwhelming.
 They were easier for me to understand than Haskell/F# because the typing wasn't interlaced with types created via partial function application.
-That is, I ever had to see type expressions that were a result of using too few arguments to a method.
-It would just complain that I hadn't provided enough arguments.
+That is, I never had to see type expressions that were a result of using too few arguments to a method.
+The compiler/interpreter would just complain that I hadn't provided enough arguments.
 Haskell, by contrast, would complain of a type mismatch because I was improperly using a new function that was the result of too few arguments.

 Typed Racket seems to give up at a lambda definition.
 It might give up on all functions, but I was careful to provide type annotations to the